Orcohen33/Ex2_OOP_Graphs/README.md

 ## DirectWeightGraph class - implement DirectedWeightedGraph
 - This class implement an directional weighted graph (Support a large number of nodes).
-- This Implementation based on HashMap data structure.
+- This implementation based on HashMap data structure.

 - Each DirectWeightGraph contains few fields:
   - nodes: HashMap data structure that represent the groupd of nodes by their ID's